 Since traditional training began transitioning to online training platforms, keeping learning sharing separate from work was always standard.
 You had one space for training and another space or platform where everyone communicated and worked.

 Understanding how knowledge is already shared internally helps you locate key areas your team would benefit from training.
 Learning in-the-flow of work is all about training right when your team needs it.
-Cues such as:
+Look out for cues such as:

 Being stuck on a specific task.